 - GREAT START LEGAL WORKSHOPS Many legal predicaments faced by child care providers are avoidable with good planning and solid advice.
 Public Counsel's Great Start Legal Workshops offer high quality, low-cost guidance on legal issues that arise in the everyday operation of ECE programs.
 Please click above for more information.

-- GREAT START LEGAL WORKSHOP: Are you ready to file your tax return? - March 12, 2014 Public Counsel's Early Care & Education Law Unit will be offering its next Great Start Legal Workshop on Tax Considerations for Child Care Providers on March 12, 2014 from 6:30 to 8:30 p.m.
+- GREAT START LEGAL WORKSHOP: Parent-Provider Contract - June 12, 2014 Public Counsel's Early Care & Education Law Unit will be offering its next Great Start Legal Workshop on the Parent-Provider Contract on June 12, 2014 from 6:30 to 8:30 p.m.

 - The 6th Annual Symposium on Early Care and Education, Friday, July 12, 2013 Join us at the 6th Annual Symposium on Early Care and Education to learn about how to fund early care growth in your community, and how to advocate for federal, state and local funding for early care.